TotalView from Rogue Wave Software is a parallel debugging tool that can be run with up to 512 processors.

 Go to the process window, and click the Go button.

-A small window will then pop up, asking whether the aprun process (or mpirun process on Carver in case of parallel debugging) should be stopped.
+A small window will then pop up, asking whether the aprun process should be stopped.
 Click 'Yes'.

 Then, the process window will show the source code, waiting for your command.